coderefinery/reproducible-python/content/version-control/practical-advice.md

   commits than no commits.

 - When working with branches:
+  - Working on unrelated things on the same branch.
   - Not updating your branch before starting new work.
   - Too ambitious branch which risks to never get completed.
-  - Over-engineering the branch layout and safeguards in small projects.
+  - Over-engineering the branch layout and safeguards in small projects -> can turn people away from your project.
-  - Working on unrelated things on the same branch.